32aam Adhyayam 23aam Vaakyam

 32aam Adhyayam 23aam Vaakyam (English: 32nd Chapter 23rd Verse) is a 2015 Indian Malayalam mystery-thriller film, starring Govind Padmasoorya, Miya, and Lal.
 It was co-written and co-directed by Arjun Prabhakaran and Gokul Ramakrishnan and was released on 19 June 2015.

 Plot

-The story revolves around a young couple, Freddy Abraham (Govind Padmasoorya) and Ann (Miya), who marry against the wishes of their parents.
+The story revolves around a young couple, Charlie Abraham (Govind Padmasoorya) and Ann (Miya), who marry against the wishes of their parents.
 They are on the verge of celebrating their first wedding anniversary.
-Ann is a journalist, a dedicated one at that who is adept at digging out the trickiest of mysteries, while Freddy is an engineer returning from America to celebrate their first wedding anniversary.
+Ann is a journalist, a dedicated one at that who is adept at digging out the trickiest of mysteries, while Charlie is an engineer returning from America to celebrate their first wedding anniversary.
 Ann's friend gifts them a book for their wedding anniversary.
-Freddy starts to read the book as he is fed up of playing games and watching TV as Ann has gone to work.
+Charlie starts to read the book as he is fed up of playing games and watching TV as Ann has gone to work.
 The title of the book is "John Ryan" by Noah.
-Freddy is interested in the story and finds a similarity with the protagonist of the story.
-Freddy starts imagining himself in the position of protagonist in the story.
+Charlie is interested in the story and finds a similarity with the protagonist of the story.
+Charlie starts imagining himself in the position of protagonist in the story.